Electrifying the Island

 The Continuation of Electrification

 Further hydro-electric generating stations were built in the 1970s and early 1980s to meet the increasing demand for electricity, including the Hinds Lake project in central Newfoundland which started construction in 1977, the Upper Salmon River project on the south coast which started construction in 1979, and the Cat Arm project on the northwest coast started in 1981.
 In the mid-1970s Newfoundland Light and Power also constructed an oil-fired electric generating station at Holyrood.
 Gas turbines were also put into place in the mid-1980s in Stephenville and St. John's.
 Another electric station which has been under debate since the mid-1970s is the development of the Lower Churchill.
-Talks about developing the Lower Churchill river continue to date, although a memorandum of understanding between the Québec and Newfoundland and Labrador governments for developing the Lower Churchill have recently collapsed.
+Talks about developing the Lower Churchill river continued, although a memorandum of understanding between the Québec and the Newfoundland and Labrador governments for developing the Lower Churchill collapsed.